Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 {{<note>}}
 ##### <i class="las la-balance-scale-left"></i> Disclaimer

 I'm not the author of this method.
 I learned about it sometime between 2009 and 2012.
-It served me well back then---and always has ever since.
+It served me well back then—and ever since.

 However, I never knew its original name or author so I can't attribute it properly.
 Search engines didn't reveal anything at the time of writing.
 If you happen to know the source, please let me know!